planetrobbie/terraform-gcp-hashistack/README.md

 You can troubleshoot your deployment by running commands on all nodes like this

     ansible vault_instances -i hosts -a "systemctl status vault" -u sebastien --become

+You can get detailed facts about a node

+    ansible v1.prod.yet.org -i hosts -m setup -u sebastien